[responsivevoice_button voice=”UK English Female” buttontext=”Listen to Post”]

-Mars is the fourth planet from the Sun; the first planet beyond the Earth and is symbolic of our outward driving force.
+Mars is the fourth planet from the Sun; the first planet beyond the Earth and symbolic of our outward driving force.
 Mars rules Aries, where Man sees himself as a separate being, and the self-hood is immensely important.
-The Ram is a profound symbol of the burgeoning sense of new consciousness, renewing effort and rules everything newly discovered.
+The Arian Ram is a profound symbol of the burgeoning sense of new consciousness, renewed effort, and rules everything newly discovered.
 The red planet Mars is named after the Roman god of war.
 Soldiers would pay tribute to this deity before going off to do battle.
 Powerfully built, its motif – a circle (signifying spirit) from which an arrow shoots forth representing the inner drive for action; the pure expression of one’s life force as well as the male sex drive, hungry loins, sexual heat, and lust.
 It is thought to be the planet striking at the core of a man’s basic identity, and masculine self-image.
-Even so, all soul is lost if a man uses his Mars solely for sexual conquest, gratification or as a release for angry feelings, and this can only lead to purely selfish desires.
-However, cultural influences aside, a woman can also possess a powerful Mars and she is encouraged to develop its qualities, and to feel more comfortable with making decisions, going after what she wants as well as taking a stand when needed.
+A woman can also possess a powerful Mars and she is encouraged to develop its qualities and to feel more comfortable with making decisions, going after what she wants as well as taking a stand when needed.
 Mars is about making headway in the world, signifying the right to exist, understanding that life is a jungle, with everybody fighting for what they want.
-Still, its positive use is not about pushing others out of the way, but to battle with one’s own psychology and champion the winner inside to ‘rise up’ and fight.
+Yet ultimately, its positive use is not about pushing others out of the way, but to battle with one’s own psychology and champion the winner inside to ‘rise up’ and fight.

 The red planet signifies independence and leadership which is not about needing to depend on others to take the lead.
 In point of fact, it greatly satisfies Mars, when a person acts, finds self-motivation, and is actively pushing their destiny forward.
 Additionally, this symbol in the horoscope represents the instinct for discovery, pioneering, and trailblazing new paths.
-This planet is associated with the Greek God Ares, fortunate in war but unfortunate in love.
+The red planet is associated with the Greek God Ares, fortunate in war but unfortunate in love.
 It relates to the basic survival instinct, fight or flight, win or die.
 When somebody attacks us – Mars will often ignite like fire and we feel a burning instinct to survive as adrenaline pumps through our blood, energy will suddenly increase.
 It has been shown that in times of crisis we can muster up super-human strength, beyond what is normal.
-The extra strength is believed to come from a rush of blood becoming energized, heart beating faster.
 For example, the two teenage sisters who lifted a tractor to save their father underneath.

 Mars in astrology is symbolic of the battling, courageous, strong-armed hero, forcing his way to the front.
-The Martian energy represents our ability to initiate and this is an extremely physical plane in the chart.
-Misapplication of its energy can result in terrible violence, heedless fury, and carnage.
+The Martian energy represents our ability to initiate anything in life.
+However, the misapplication of its energy can result in terrible violence, heedless fury, and carnage.
 It is associated with scarlet red and is a raw and rude force in the universe, seeking to triumph over its environment with territorial urges and animal life forces.
 For various reasons, it has gained a reputation for selfishness, aggressiveness, competitiveness, moving others aside; grabbing the prize.
 Mars is the fighter of the horoscope; it has strength, heat, and a temper that can be sudden and explosive.
-We need Mars to fight on our behalf and for important causes.
-We can see a strong Martian element in an individual who always has to ‘do something about it’.
+Yet, we need Mars to fight on our behalf and for important causes.
+We can see a strong Martian element in any individual who always has to ‘do something about it’.
 He can never let things sit.

 Mars can also be source of inspiration and joy.
 It’s the essence of feeling completely alive, the heart pounding adrenalized sensation of pushing oneself to the limit in hot pursuit of some prize, and represents according to C.G.
 JUNG, ‘the principle of individuation in the strictest sense’, the spark of the self and the urge to extend it, to become.
 By Katherine Merlin